 The U.S. Department of Education requires that any U.S. college or university offering online or distance programs to citizens in a state where it is not physically located to meet those other states' requirements to legally offer postsecondary, online education to their residents.
 The regulations for authorization vary from state to state.
-TUS, located in Colorado, is a member of the National Council for State Authorization Reciprocity Agreements (NC Sara).
+WHTU, located in Colorado, is an institutional participant in the National Council for State Authorization (SARA) as authorized by the Colorado Department of Higher Education.

+NC Sara

-NC Sara 3005 Center Green Drive, Suite 130 Boulder, CO 80301 (720) 680.1600 www.bppe.ca.gov
+3005 Center Green Drive, Suite 130 Boulder, CO 80301 (720) 680.1600 www.bppe.ca.gov